f-hamidlab/factR2/README.md

 [*factR*](https://fursham-h.github.io/factR/) package with user-friendly tools to work with custom-assembled transcriptomes.
 Below are *factR2*'s key features:

 * Core features
+  1. Matches gene information on custom transcriptomes to reference annotation
-  1. Construct transcript coding (CDS) information using a reference-guided process
+  2. Constructs transcript coding (CDS) information using reference-guided approach
-  2. Predict protein domains on coding transcripts
-  3. Predict sensitivity of coding transcripts to Nonsense-mediated decay
+  3. Predicts sensitivity of coding transcripts to nonsense-mediated decay (NMD)
+  4. Extracts alternative splicing events and annotate its novelity and contribution to NMD outcome
+  4. Tests regulatory potential of AS-NMD events
+  5. Quantifies evolutionary conservation scores of alternative exons

 * Supporting features
-  1. Match chromosome levels of query GTF/object to reference annotation
-  2. Match gene_id and gene_names of query GTF to reference annotation
-  3. Plot transcripts from GTF GRanges object using *wiggleplotr*
-  4. Subset new transcripts from custom transcriptome
+  1. Predicts protein domains on productively spliced transcripts
+  2. Plots transcript architectures
+  3. Plots protein domain architectures

 ## How to install
 The development version can be installed using devtools: